kubevirt/kubectl-virt-plugin/README.md

 Example: prepare a kubectl krew release for `v0.17.2`

-### Execute `scripts/create-release.sh` from the base directory:
+### Execute `./scripts/create-latest-release.sh` from the base directory:

-        $ ./scripts/create-release.sh v0.17.2
+    $ ./scripts/create-latest-release.sh
     Downloading binaries:
     ...

+    # IMPORTANT: the following lines hold the directories of where the packages have been created!
     Creating release packages for krew:
+    /home/dhiller/Projects/github.com/dhiller/kubectl-virt-plugin/out/release/v0.17.2/...
     ...

     Creating manifest yaml file for krew:
     ...
     Manifest for dist is <path>/kubectl-virt-plugin/out/release/v0.17.2/virt.yaml

+    Testing package install:
+    Building docker test image Testing krew package install on docker image: OK

+### Create a GitHub release `v0.17.2`
-### Create a GitHub release `v0.17.2` in this repository, adding the `tar.gz` files from
+Create a GitHub release `v0.17.2` in this repository, adding the `tar.gz` files from `<path>/kubectl-virt-plugin/out/release/v0.17.2/`
-`<path>/kubectl-virt-plugin/out/release/v0.17.2/`

 ### Create a pull request against the krew Plugin Index Repository